ncl-teu/kadrtt-test-plan/README.md

 - Then type `make install` at $TESTGROUND_HOME, and `go build` .
 - Copy the testground executable by `cp testground /usr/local/bin` for Ubuntu.
 - Pull the test plan by `git clone https://github.com/ncl-teu/kadrtt-test-plan` at $TESTGROUND_HOME.
+- Confirm that memory overcommitment is enabled.
+Add `sysctl vm.overcommit_memory=1` at /etc/sysctl.conf
 - At $TESTGROUND_HOME/kadrtt-test-plan/, import the test-plan by `testground plan import --from dht/ --name dht`
 - Then run the test-plan by `testground daemon` and `testground run composition -f compositions/kadrtt.toml` at $TESTGROUND_HOME/kadrtt-test-plan/dht .
 - If goproxy is not working, type `docker run -d -p80:8081 goproxy/goproxy` or `docker system prune -a` and then `testground daemon`.